oceanhackweek/tutorials_marine_sdm/README.md

 - paulo working on background--link to

 ## Workflow/Roadmap
-This tutorial is based on the notes by Ben Tupper (Biglow Lab, Maine) https://github.com/BigelowLab/maxnet/wiki/stars, and highlights modeling presence-only data via `maxnet` R package.
+This tutorial is based on the [notes by Ben Tupper (Biglow Lab, Maine)](https://github.com/BigelowLab/maxnet/wiki/stars), and highlights modeling presence-only data via `maxnet` R package.

 **Tutorial roadmap**